T1396/PokemonApp/README.md

 My Project also used ApolloClient to use this interface to retrieve data with a query to just request exactly the Data needed to display.
 In the Screenshot there is a lightweight Query to show how the Details for a single Ability is fetched.

+All queries can be found under app/src/main/graphql.
+Due to rate limitations some queries are overfilled

 ### Integration with Firebase

 Pok-Info integrates with Firebase to offer a seamless and scalable backend solution.
 This includes user authentication, data storage, and real-time database interactions.
-Firebase's robust platform supports the app's data-intensive features while ensuring user data is handled securely and efficiently.
+Firebase's robust platform supports the app's data-intensive features.

 ## Contribution and Feedback